Seneca-ICTOER/OSM620v1/docs/Labs/lab4.md

 We want *srv1* to answer local names (your zone which contains srv1, srv2, etc.) and resolve Internet names.
 If *srv1* isn’t authoritative for a name (i.e. doesn't have a definition for it), it *should* forward the query upstream.

-At the moment, it's only setup to give the IP addresses of our VMs, not the Internet.
+At the moment, it's only set up to give the IP addresses of our VMs, not the Internet.

 To fix this, we have to tell *this* server where to look if it doesn't have the answer locally.
 If it can't answer locally, it will forward the request to an Internet-based DNS server.